Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 This kind of Othering has a long history in ghost stories.
 We rely on dread of the unknown to feel frightened.
 What’s more, it’s shaped by a shared, cultural network.
 We learn to fear what lies beyond cultural norms.

 Consider Hitchcock’s Psycho, which implies a man in woman’s clothes is more terrifying than a serial killer (one based on the deeply disturbing Ed Gein, no less).
-Similarly, films use mental illness, disability and race to frighten middle-of-the-road audiences – a tactic that can unfairly make victims or villains of those who live with these conditions.
-Don’t Look Now, for instance.
+Similarly, films use mental illness, disability and race to frighten middle-of-the-road audiences – a tactic that can unfairly make victims or villains of those who fall beyond boundaries of the acceptable or the majority.

-Hearing about Madame Arcati in her Indian robes signifies something dark and eerie to the audience.
+Hence hearing about Madame Arcati in her Indian robes signifies something dark and eerie.
 It paints her as an unhinged witch, and is confirmed up by her eccentricity, jerky movements and captivating facial gurning.

 Arcati mentions India and Indians as a cultural breadcrumb: it points to fears of blackness and primitiveness.
 It’s something not Christian, and therefore as good as hellish.
-Perhaps colonialism is also bound with repressed guilt, and therefore the fear of (deserved) retaliation.
+Perhaps colonialism is also bound with repressed guilt, and therefore the fear of retaliation (see also Alien: Covenant).

 And, of course, the way the Indians do things differently is meant to be … well, funny.